eldruin/kxcj9-rs/README.md

 [![Coverage Status](https://coveralls.io/repos/github/eldruin/kxcj9-rs/badge.svg?branch=master)](https://coveralls.io/github/eldruin/kxcj9-rs?branch=master)
 ![Maintenance Intention](https://img.shields.io/badge/maintenance-actively--developed-brightgreen.svg)

-This is a platform agnostic Rust driver for the KXCJ9 ultra-low-power tri-axis accelerometer (up to +/-16g) using the [`embedded-hal`] traits.
+This is a platform agnostic Rust driver for the KXCJ9 and KXCJB ultra-low-power tri-axis accelerometers (up to +/-16g) using the [`embedded-hal`] traits.

 This driver allows you to:
 - Enable/disable the device.
 See `enable()`.